senolali/VIASKDE/README.md

 <br><br>
 For more information read the article and if you use the code please cite to the article given below:
 <br><br>
-"Şenol,A., 2022.
+"Şenol, A., 2022.
 "The VIASCKDE Index: A Novel Internal Cluster Validity Index for Arbitrary Shaped Clusters Based on the Kernel Density Estimation", Computational Intelligance and Neurocomputing."